Gestational Diabetes in Pregnancy

 Birth options

 Your local team will discuss your birth options with you.
 This includes waiting for labour to start naturally, induction of labour or having a planned caesarean birth.
-This will depend on your individual details and preferences.
+This will depend on your individual details and preferences and decisions will be made in partnership with you.
 During labour we recommend monitoring of your blood glucose levels.
 Occasionally additional treatment is required to help keep these in range.

 After your baby is born

 Your baby will stay with you unless they need extra care or require care on the neonatal unit.
-If they are with you then we would recommend having skin to skin contact with baby and advise for baby to have their blood sugar tested a few hours after birth to make sure it is not too low.
-Further glucose testing is recommended for your baby and we normally we recommend you and your baby remain in hospital for the first 24 hours after birth.
+If they are with you then we would recommend having skin to skin contact with baby and advise for baby to have their blood sugar tested a few hours after birth to make sure it is normal.
+Further glucose testing is recommended for your baby and we normally we recommend you and your baby remain in hospital for the first 24 hours.

 GDM usually goes away after your birth.
 We recommend a glucose test before going home to make sure your glucose levels are now normal.
 Afterwards we recommend a further glucose test (HbA1c) about 12 weeks after your birth and annually thereafter.
 This is done with your GP who will check the results and discuss with you if needed.